johan-gras/johan-gras.github.io/projects/indoortracking.md

 </div>

 ### Image segmentation and region characterization
-**Image segmentation** in conjunction with **region characterisation** algorithms are implemented.
+**Image segmentation** algorithms in conjunction with **region characterization** are implemented.
-The first is a range of techniques that *assign labels to particular region of an image*.
+Image segmentation is a range of techniques that *assign labels to particular region of an image*.
 Then, it is possible to **extract characteristics** from *each region* (read: pixels with the same label).
 Therefore, for each region is computed its : pixel size, barycentre, covariance matrix, main direction, mean gray level, means for each RGB component and gray histogram.